College of Social and Behavioral Sciences2018-2019

 The CMF major prepares students to work in the industry—whether at a production house, working their way up in the Hollywood system, start their own client-based business, or developing their own personal projects after they graduate.
 At the very least, students will develop creative and critical thinking skills, teamwork, communication, and problem solving—traits needed to be successful in nearly every career.
 Furthermore, this major provides a strong foundation for graduate school in filmmaking, digital storytelling, cinema studies, and media studies.

-Documentary track.
-This track is for students interested in nonfiction media production storytelling, including audio, photography, and digital filmmaking.
+Documentary emphasis.
+This emphasis is for students interested in producing documentary projects and nonfiction stories with a variety of media, including audio, photography, and digital filmmaking.

-Independent Filmmaking track: This track is for students who want to make fiction films from an independent filmmaking approach.
+Independent Filmmaking emphasis: This emphasis is for students who want to make fiction films from an independent filmmaking approach.
 Students will become versed in all aspects of production and postproduction.

-Media Studies track: This track is for students who want to observe, think about, and write about media from a strong intellectual standpoint.
-Students not only learn about media criticism, but they also engage in some aspects of media production from a critical standpoint.
+Media Studies emphasis: This emphasis is for students who want to observe, think about, and write about media from a strong intellectual standpoint.
+Students not only learn about media criticism, but they also engage in some aspects of media production from a critical standpoint, including advocacy, cultural work, and professional applications.

 Student Learning Outcomes